Tomhmagic-Creations/rmt-wiki/docs/pages/admin/settings.md

 - **AFK Kick**
   Time in minutes before an AFK player is kicked, set to 0 to disable.
   **Warning**: If using this Add-On on a local world (not a realm), kicks require the world to be restarted before the player can rejoin.

+- **Mod Gamemode**
+If Moderators can change their gamemode between creative and survival.

+- **Spy Creative**
+Spy mode puts player in creative and back to survival when turned off.